SnaffCon/Snaffler/README.md

 EnumerationScope = "FileEnumeration" # We're looking at the actual files, not the shares or dirs or whatever.
 RuleName = "DiscardExtExact" # just a name
-MatchAction = "Discard" # We're discarding these RuleOrder = 0 # starts at 0 again because we're in a different EnumerationScope MatchLocation = "FileExtension" # This time we're only looking at the file extension part of the file's name.
+MatchAction = "Discard" # We're discarding these MatchLocation = "FileExtension" # This time we're only looking at the file extension part of the file's name.
 WordListType = "Exact" # and we only want exact matches.
 WordList = [".bmp", ".eps", ".gif", ".ico", ".jfi", ".jfif", ".jif", ".jpe", ".jpeg", ".jpg", ".png", ".psd", ".svg", ".tif", ".tiff", ".webp", ".xcf", ".ttf", ".otf", ".lock", ".css", ".less"] # list of file extensions.